-New Poll: Marriage Equality Not a Factor in Presidential Election
+New Poll: Marriage Equality Stances Would Not Affect Votes in Presidential Election

 A new NBC News/WSJ poll released today is showing that voters are relatively unaffected by President Barack Obama’s support for marriage equality, and that there is growing support for marriage equality in key constituencies – including among Republicans.
 According to the poll, 62 percent of voters said the positions of President Obama and Governor Mitt Romney on marriage equality would not affect their vote.
 The poll also found that nearly 50 percent of Republicans under the age of 35 support marriage equality in their home states; while 68 percent of all those polled under the age of 35 support marriage for gay and lesbian couples.